Why are prisons overcrowded?

 The total number of people in prison is updated weekly in a regular statistical bulletin published by the MoJ.
 This bulletin tells us how many people are being held in men’s prisons and how many are in women’s prisons.
 It also provides comparative figures for the previous week and the previous year, so we can see if the population has risen or fallen.

-But overcrowding data is published only once a month, when the MoJ releases a more detailed bulletin with population figures broken down for each of the 122 prisons across England and Wales.
+But overcrowding data is published only once a month, when the MoJ releases a more detailed bulletin with population figures broken down for each prison in England and Wales.
 This is where it gets complicated…

 For each prison, the MoJ publishes four figures: